Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 If you do an online search for the words best dog food right now, you're likely to get over 700 million results to choose from!

-So to make life a little easier I've put together a list of the Top Ten Best Dog Foods on the market right now.
+So to make life a little easier I've put together a list of what I believe to be the Top Ten Best Dog Food Brands on the market right now.

-I based my picks on the quality of the ingredients because that's what takes a food from mediocre to GREAT!
+When you're choosing a dog food for Fido, the most important thing to consider is the quality of the ingredients..... because that's what takes a food from mediocre to GREAT.

 Please Note!
 The dog food brands listed here are not in any particular order and the first food isn't 'ranked' more highly than the last.